-- 14. This section provides guidance on the evidence inspectors should look for when reviewing safeguarding arrangements in a setting.
-The guidance is not exhaustive and should be read in conjunction with the relevant inspection handbook. - 15.
-Inspectors should look for evidence of the extent to which leaders, governors and managers create a positive culture and ethos where safeguarding is an important part of everyday life in the setting, backed up by training at every level.
-Inspectors should consider the content, application and effectiveness of safeguarding policies and procedures and the quality of safeguarding practice, including evidence that staff are aware of the signs that children or learners may be at risk of harm either within the setting or in the family or wider community outside the setting. - 16.
-Inspectors should consider how far leaders and managers have put in place effective arrangements to: - Identify children and learners who may need early help or are at risk of neglect, abuse, grooming or exploitation - Help prevent abuse by raising awareness among children and learners of safeguarding risks and how and where to get help and support if they need it - Help those children who are at risk of abuse and need early help or statutory social care involvement, keeping accurate records, making timely
+16. This section provides guidance on the evidence that inspectors should look for when reviewing safeguarding arrangements in a setting.
+It is not exhaustive and should be read alongside the relevant inspection handbook.

+17. Inspectors should look for evidence of the extent to which leaders, governors and managers create a positive culture and ethos where safeguarding is an important part of everyday life in the setting, backed up by training at every level.
+Inspectors should consider the content, application and effectiveness of safeguarding policies and procedures.
+They should consider the quality of safeguarding practice, including evidence that staff understand and follow the setting's safeguarding procedures and are aware of the signs that children or learners may be at risk of harm either within the setting or in the family or wider community outside the setting.